pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_Core_BT_template.md

         //
-        // All services / characteristics and data structures
+        // All services / characteristics methods.
         //